ta9-genx-leader/SmartStatis/AWS Lambda/ReadReceipt/README.md

   3. Select the language as Python 3.6
   4. Upload ocrwithremove.zip file
   5. Change the handler name to the python script name and the function name, lambda_funtion.lambda_handler
+  7. Change the Basic setting, set Timeout as 3 mins
-  6. Configure a test event
+  8. Configure a test event

        {"url1": "https://upload.wikimedia.org/wikipedia/commons/1/13/Receipt-woolworth.jpg",